nuuuwan/news_lk3_data/README.md

 Vcare Skin Clinic and its Founder and Chief Executive Officer (CEO), Dr. Pramila Ranasinghe received two awards at the Business World International Awards 2023.
 Dr. Ranasinghe was recognised as the Best Professional of the Year (Medium-Gold) in the Healthcare and Related Services category.
 In addition, Vcare Skin Clinic won the award for Best Skincare Clinic of the Year (Medium-Platinum).
 Vcare Skin Clinic was also awarded as the Best Skin Care Clinic Brand of the Year at Asia Miracle Awards 2024 organised by the MUGP International Organisation.

 The Business World International Awards ceremony, organised by the Business World International Organisation (BWIO), was recently held at the Taj Samudra Hotel in Colombo.
 The event was graced by the presence of Speaker of Parliament Mahinda Yapa Abeywardena, along with numerous other distinguished guests, including politicians, foreign diplomats, and senior government officials.

+HNBA and HNBGI celebrate partnership with HNB at Golden Awards 2024

 ...